-While it’s true that you should always try to reduce your energy consumption as much as possible, your home security is an area you would not want to compromise.
-And if you want your CCTV cameras to identify an intruder in your compound, you are going to use lots of light.
+While it’s true that you should always try to reduce your energy consumption as much as possible, your home security is an area you do not want to compromise.
+And if you want your CCTV cameras to identify an intruder in your home, you are going to want plenty of light.
 According to security lighting and CCTV installation experts, lighting should follow the inverse square rule, which states that if you double the distance to the object being lit, you will need approximately four times the initial light.
-You may also need to apply additional lighting especially if you want to create a well-lit scene in your CCTV’s field of view to ensure the captured footage neither appears washed out or too dark.
+You may also need to apply additional lighting; especially if you want to create a well-lit scene in your CCTV’s field of view to ensure the captured footage neither appears washed out or too dark.

-It is also imperative to note that you should not install your security cameras at an angle where they are directly pointed to the sun.
-If you didn’t know, bright lights will likely result in high contrast in the captured images and this makes it quite difficult to tell what’s actually going on.
+It is also important to note that you should not install your security cameras at an angle where they are directly pointed to the sun. lights will likely result in high contrast in the captured images, and this makes it quite difficult to tell what’s actually going on.
 You should consider seeking the help of a qualified CCTV installation service provider to help you install the cameras for indirect light.